Home > FHA vs Conventional

 Which loan type has lower interest rates?+

 FHA rates are typically 0.25-0.50% lower than conventional rates because the government insurance reduces lender risk.
-In April 2026, the average 30-year FHA rate is approximately 6.00% compared to 6.37% for conventional.
-However, FHA also charges upfront MIP (1.75%) and annual MIP (0.55%), which often makes the total cost higher than conventional for borrowers with good credit.
-The lower FHA rate is most advantageous for short hold periods (under 5 years).
+The Freddie Mac PMMS reports the national average conventional 30-year fixed; FHA rates trade at a slight discount in most lender rate sheets.
+However, FHA charges upfront MIP (1.75%) and annual MIP (0.55%) per HUD Handbook 4000.1 Section II.A.5, which often makes the total cost higher than conventional for borrowers with good credit.
+The lower FHA rate is most advantageous for short hold periods (under 5 years) where the upfront MIP is amortised over fewer months.

 Does FHA have stricter property requirements?+

 Yes.
-FHA appraisals include Minimum Property Standards (MPS) checks that do not apply to conventional loans.
-The appraiser inspects for health and safety hazards: peeling paint (especially in pre-1978 homes due to lead paint), missing handrails, electrical hazards, roof damage, foundation problems, and adequate water and septic systems.
-Issues must be repaired before closing, which can delay or kill deals.
-Conventional appraisals focus primarily on market value, not property condition.
+FHA appraisals include Minimum Property Requirements (MPR) per HUD Handbook 4000.1 Section II.B.2 (Appraiser and Property Requirements) that do not apply to conventional loans.
+The appraiser inspects for health and safety hazards: peeling paint (especially in pre-1978 homes per HUD lead-based-paint rules at 24 CFR Part 35), missing handrails, electrical hazards, roof damage, foundation problems, and adequate water and septic systems.
+Issues must be repaired before closing.
+Conventional appraisals follow USPAP and the Fannie Mae Selling Guide B4-1 (Property Appraisal) and focus primarily on market value, not property condition.